jacobtread/tdf/README.md

 naming and support for the different structures along with a derive macro implementation.
 This implementation also seperates out routing and packet framing which should be seperately as different versions use different framing implementations (Fire and Fire2)

-> **Note**
-> This library is unreleased and the 0.1.0 version has not yet been published to crates.io so you wont be able
-> to access it

 ## Cargo

 Using `tdf` with cargo